 For the ESD experiments, the electron beam was incident at 40º with respect to the sample normal.
 The incident energy of the electrons, Ei, was 100 eV, and the instantaneous current densities were ~1.8 1015 cm-2 s-1 as measured with a Faraday cup.
 The electron beam was smaller than the molecular beam spot size on the sample (~1.5 mm and 7.0 mm, respectively).
 To produce a uniform electron fluence across the films, the electron beam was rastered over an area slightly larger than the formic acid spot (Fig. S1c, Supplemental Information), delivering 1.5 1013 cm-2 electrons per scan at 0.4 s per scan.

+Energetic electrons are expected to induce a variety of non-thermal reactions in the adsorbate layer.
+One reaction – the electron-stimulated desorption of the parent FA molecule – was of interest here.
+We used it to assess whether any formic acid molecularly adsorbed on the surface at low temperatures or whether it all dissociated.
+In our experience, we have not observed electron-stimulated reactions in which species that are adsorbed at separate sites on the surface (e.g., after dissociative adsorption) undergo stimulated diffusion, reaction and then desorption.
+The impulsive nature of most stimulated reactions typically precludes such a complicated reaction path.
+Therefore, ESD of the parent molecule is typically a good indicator of molecular adsorption, and this is supported by the results presented below.

-In both systems, the formic acid was cleaned by repeated freeze-pump-thaw cycles and a molecular beam was used to dose the formic acid.
+In both experimental systems, the formic acid was cleaned by repeated freeze-pump-thaw cycles and a molecular beam was used to dose the formic acid.
 We used 97% HCOOH by Alfa Aesar, 98% DCOOD and 98% HCOOD from Cambridge Isotope Laboratories.
 The coverage in monolayers (ML) is defined relative to the density of Ti5c sites (1 ML = 5.17 × 1014 molecules/cm2).
 From our STM data, the absolute coverage of formic acid at saturation of Ti5c sites is 2/3 ML which corresponds to 3.5 × 1014 FA/cm2.
 In the TPD/IRAS system, we used Kr TPD to measure the saturation coverage of the formic acid molecules on the Ti5c sites.
 Details are shown in Section S2 of the Supporting Information.